Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Applications

 The continuum theory of liquid crystals was developed by Ericksen~\cite{Ericksen} and Leslie~\cite{Leslie}.
 A simplified model has been introduced by Lin and Liu~\cite{Lin_Liu}, and here we consider the following simplified model normalizing all constants to one

 with initial data $u(0)=u_0$ and $d(0)=d_0$.
-Here $u: \R_+ \times \Omega \rightarrow \mathbb{R}^{3} $ denotes the velocity field of the fluid, $\pi: \R_+ \times \Dom \rightarrow \mathbb{R} $ the pressure, and $d: \R_+\times \Dom \rightarrow \mathbb{R}^{3} $ denotes the molecular orientation of the liquid crystal at the macroscopic level referred to as the director field.
+Here $u: \R_+ \times \Dom \rightarrow \mathbb{R}^{3} $ denotes the velocity field of the fluid, $\pi: \R_+ \times \Dom \rightarrow \mathbb{R} $ the pressure, and $d: \R_+\times \Dom \rightarrow \mathbb{R}^{3} $ denotes the molecular orientation of the liquid crystal at the macroscopic level referred to as the director field.
 This physical interpretation of $d$ imposes the condition $\vert d \vert=1$ in $\R_+\times \Dom$.
 Recent developments and the literature on this subject are discussed by Hieber and Pr\"uss in the survey~\cite{HieberPruess2016}.

-The simplified Ericksen-Leslie model \eqref{eq:LCD} has been investigated by Hieber, Nesensohn, Pr\"uss, and Schade in \cite{Hieberetal_2016} as a quasi-linear evolution equation in maximal $L^q_t$-$L^p_x$-regularity spaces for a smooth bounded domain $\Dom\subseteq \R^3$, see also e.g. \cite{Choudhury2018} for a semilinear approach.
-To introduce the relevant operator introduced in \cite{Hieberetal_2016} to linearize \eqref{eq:LCD} we need some preparations.
+The simplified Ericksen-Leslie model \eqref{eq:LCD} has been investigated by Hieber, Nesensohn, Pr\"uss, and Schade in \cite{Hieberetal_2016} as a quasi-linear evolution equation in maximal $L^q_t$-$L^p_x$-regularity spaces for a smooth bounded domain $\Dom\subseteq \R^3$, see also e.g. \cite{Choudhury2018} for a semilinear approach where the term $\text{div}([\nabla d]^{\top} \nabla d)$ is estimated as non-linear right hand side in a negative Sobolev space.
+To define the relevant operator introduced in \cite{Hieberetal_2016} to linearize \eqref{eq:LCD} we need some preparations and we assume that $\Dom\subseteq \R^3$ is a bounded $C^2$-domain.
 Let $p\in (1,\infty)$, and set